Localized states in active fluids

+The remaining terms in Eq.~\eqref{eq:actin_mass_conservation} are discussed in Ref.~\cite{ecker2021} and describe the effects of actomyosin assembly and disassembly.
+In the actin cortex, assembly is mediated by active actin nucleators~\cite{etienne-manneville2002, muller2020}, whose density is $n_a$.

-The activity of Rho GTPases and thus of actin-assembly regulating proteins is not spatially homogenous~\cite{bement2006}.
-There is strong evidence that the actin cytoskeleton and the network regulating its assembly and activity form an excitable medium~\cite{bement2015,graessl2017,michaud2022a} that can generate spatio-temporal patterns.
-We account for this feature in terms of a generic activator-inhibitor model that in addition to the actin cytoskeleton and the active nucleators also considers inactive nucleators~\cite{Doubrovinski2008,ecker2021}, Fig.~\ref{fig:fig_1}b.
+The actin cytoskeleton and the network regulating its assembly and activity form an excitable medium~\cite{bement2015,graessl2017,michaud2022}.
+We account for this feature in terms of a generic activator-inhibitor model~\cite{Doubrovinski2008,ecker2021}.
 Explicitly,

-where $n_i$ is the distribution of inactive nucleators and $\omega_d c n_a$ accounts for actin-dependent nucleator inactivation.
-Inactive nucleators are either spontaneously activated at rate $\omega_0$ or by already active nucleators as captured by the rate $\omega_0 \omega n_a^2$.
-In addition to diffusion with respective diffusion constants $D_a$ and $D_i$, active nucleators are convected with the active fluid, such that $j_{a} = v n_a - D_a \partial_x n_a$ and analagously for the inactive nucleators.
-Note that Eqs.~\eqref{eq:nucleator_mass_conservation} conserve the total nucleator number $\overline{n}\ell = \int_{-\ell/2}^{\ell/2} (n_a + n_i) dx$.
+where $n_i$ is the distribution of inactive nucleators.
+In addition to diffusion with respective diffusion constants $D_a$ and $D_i$, active and inactive nucleators are advected with the active fluid, such that $\bm{j}_{a} = n_a \bm{v} - D_a \nabla n_a$ and analogously for the inactive nucleators.
+We take $D_i\gg D_a$, because, in cells, inactive nucleators are cytosolic, whereas active ones are membrane-bound \cite{etienne-manneville2002}.
+All terms on the right hand side of Eqs.~\eqref{eq:nucleator_mass_conservation_a} and~\eqref{eq:nucleator_mass_conservation_b} are discussed in Ref.~\cite{ecker2021}, except for the spontaneous inactivation rate $\omega_{d,0}$.
+Note that they conserve the total average nucleator density, $\overline{n} = (1/\mathcal{V})\int_\mathcal{V} (n_a + n_i) d\mathcal{V}$, where $\mathcal{V}$ is the system volume.
+Below, we consider periodic boundary conditions.
+No-flux boundary conditions do not change our results.

-Although the dynamic Eqs.~\eqref{eq:actin_mass_conservation}--\eqref{eq:nucleator_mass_conservation} were motivated by the actin cortex, they should be considered as a generic description of an active fluid coupled to an assembly regulating module.
-In the following, we study the equations with periodic boundary conditions.